Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Tells are easily misinterpreted.
 Sweating can indicate nervousness — or excessive heat; touching one's own nose can indicate lying — or an itch.
 Even more insidiously, someone who believes you might be relying on tells can simulate a tell so as to deceive.
 Unless you're an expert, or trained by an expert, making meaning from physical behavior or affect is risky business.

 We make meanings for our observations quickly, and most of the time, that's fine.
 When the circumstances call for care, though, and time permits, proceed slowly.
 Get a second opinion.
 And a third.
 And maybe another after that.
-First in this series Go to top Top Next issue: Suppressing Dissent: I Next Issue
+Managing Wishful Thinking Risk First issue in this series Go to top Top Next issue: Suppressing Dissent: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!